Nonlinear reduced models for state and parameter estimation: Numerical illustration

 \subsection{Test 2: constructing $\sigma$-admissible families}

 \om{In this example we examine the behavior of the splitting scheme to construct $\sigma$-admissible families outlined in \S \ref{ssec:admissible_families}.}

-The manifold $\cM$ is given by the solutions to equation \eqref{diff_eq_y} associated to the diffusivity field \be a(y) = \overline a + \sum_{\ell = 1}^{d} c_\ell \Chi_{D_\ell} y_\ell,\quad \forall y \in Y, \ee where $\Chi_{D_\ell}$ is the indicator function on the set $D_\ell$, and parameters ranging uniformly in $Y=[-1,1]^d$.
+The manifold $\cM$ is given by the solutions to equation \eqref{diff_eq_y} associated to the diffusivity field \be a(y) = \overline a + \sum_{\ell = 1}^{d} c_\ell \Chi_{D_\ell} y_\ell,\quad y \in Y, \ee where $\Chi_{D_\ell}$ is the indicator function on the set $D_\ell$, and parameters ranging uniformly in $Y=[-1,1]^d$.
 We study the impact of the intrinsic dimensionality of the manifold by considering two cases for the partition of the unit square $D$, a $2\times 2$ uniform grid partition resulting in $d=4$ parameters, and a $4\times 4$ grid partition of $D$ resulting in $d=16$ parameters.
-We also study the impact of ellipticity on our reconstruction algorithm by examining the different manifolds generated by taking $c_\ell = 0.9 \ell^{-1},\, 0.99 \ell^{-1},\, 0.9 \ell^{-2}$, and $0.99 \ell^{-2}$.
-When $c_\ell$ approaches $1$ and $y=-1$, we note that $a(y)$ can get very close to $0$, leading to a loss of ellipticity in \eqref{diff_eq_y}.
+We also study the impact of coercivity and anisotropy on our reconstruction algorithm by examining the different manifolds generated by taking $c_\ell = c_1 \ell^{-r}$ with $c_1=0.9$ or $0.99$ and $r=1$ or $2$.
+The value $c_1=0.99$ corresponds to a severe \dw{degeneration} of coercivity, and the rate $r=2$ corresponds to a more pronounced anisotropy.

 We use two different measurement spaces, one with $m=\dim(W)=4$ evenly spaced local averages and the other with $m=16$ evenly spaced local averages.
-The local averages are exactly as in the last test, taking in squares of $2^{-6}$.
+The measurement locations are shown diagrammatically in Figure \ref{fig:meas_placement}.
+The local averages are exactly as in the last test, taken in squares of side-length $2^{-6}$.
 Note that the two values $m=4$ and $m=16$ which we consider for the dimension of the measurement space are the same as the parameter dimensions $d=4$ and $d=16$ of the manifolds.
 This allows \jn{us} to study different regimes: \begin{itemize} \item When $m<d$, we have a highly ill-posed problem since the intrinsic dimension of the manifold is larger than the dimension of the measurement space.
+In particular, we expect that the fundamental barrier $\delta_0(\cM)$ is strictly positive.
 Thus we cannot expect very accurate reconstructions even with the splitting strategy. \item When $m \geq d$, the situation is more favorable and we can expect that the reconstruction involving manifold splitting brings significant accuracy gains. \end{itemize}